Continuous Release of Data Streams under both Centralized and Local Differential Privacy: Differentially Private Streams

-Figure~\ref{fig:eme} illustrates the distribution of quality scores and measured errors on a dataset which is used in the experiments in Section~\ref{sec:exp}.
+\mypara{Verify the Approximation} \autoref{fig:eme} illustrates the distribution of \autoref{eq:eme_q} and measured errors on a dataset that is used in the experiments in \autoref{sec:exp}.
 The dataset is a network streaming dataset, called DNS.
 We use $\epsilon=0.1, m=2^{16}, r=2^{20}$, which are the same as those parameters used in experiments.
-From Figure~\ref{fig:eme}, we can see that the distributions between the true measured errors (Equation~\ref{eq:range_error}) and the corresponding quality scores (Equation~\ref{eq:eme_q}) on two datasets are very close.
-The figure also illustrates the bias and variance factors of the quality scores.
+From \autoref{fig:eme}, we can see that the distributions between the truly measured errors (\autoref{eq:range_error}) and the corresponding \autoref{eq:eme_q} on two datasets are very close.
+The figure also illustrates the bias and variance factors of \autoref{eq:eme_q}.
 The two factors grow in opposite directions which makes a global minimum where the target $\theta$ lies.
-In addition, we also show that the threshold $\theta_q$ that minimizes our quality function Equation~\eqref{eq:eme_q} is close to the target threshold $\theta_t$ which minimizes the real measured errors (Equation~\ref{eq:range_error}).
+In addition, we also show that the threshold $\theta_q$ that minimizes our queries \autoref{eq:eme_q} is close to the target threshold $\theta_t$ which minimizes the real measured errors (\autoref{eq:range_error}).
 Therefore, the above empirical evaluation results show the capability of the threshold optimizer in finding accurate $\theta$ values.